Varssos/sw-notes/docs/source/cpp/inheritence.rst

 If function is not implemented in cpp it will throw segmentation fault.
 That is why it has ``= 0"``

+2. It is impossible to create ``template`` abstract class member functions
+3. Virtual functions can't have different parameter types.
+In this situation
+4. It is impossible to create an object of pure virtual class
+5. Use ``std::dynamic_pointer_cast<Derived>(obj)->`` for up/down casting

 Upcasting and downcasting with classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Upcasting/Downcastring <https://www.bogotobogo.com/cplusplus/upcasting_downcasting.php>`_

+**Downcasting to pass its smart pointer as an argument**

 .. code-block:: cpp